chaudh19/heroku-django-quickstart/README.md

 #### 1. Gunicorn

 Gunicorn is an open-source web server for Python.
 It allows Heroku to deploy our application across various “workers.”
-In your project’s directory, run:
+In your project’s directory, verify that you have gunicorn:

 ```
 $ python3